fahad19/droxit/README.md

 Droxit (DROpboX + gIT) is a tool for creating Git repositories quickly on your mac that is pushable to a remote in Dropbox.

+## Installation

+Clone or download the Droxit repository first.

+Make sure the file is executable:

+    $ chmod 0777 /path/to/droxit.sh

+Link it to your /usr/local/bin

+    $ ln -s /path/to/droxit.sh /usr/local/bin/droxit

 ## Usage

 If you want to create a new repository called `test_repo`, you can do the following: